-In Rajasthan, groundnuts are primarily grown during the kharif season, which lasts from June to September, while mustard is grown in the rabi season, which lasts from October to March.
-The use of pesticides in both crops is common to control various pests and diseases that affect crop yields.
-Farmers in Rajasthan primarily use organophosphate and pyrethroid-based pesticides in groundnut and mustard crops, respectively.
+The seasonal use of pesticides in groundnuts and mustard crops pesticides in groundnut and mustard crops, respectively.
 These pesticides are generally used during the early growth stage of the crops to control soil-borne pests and at later stages to control foliar pests19.
 Farmers in Rajasthan also use neonicotinoid-based pesticides in mustard crops to control aphids, which are a major pest of mustard20.
 It is worth noting that the use of pesticides in agriculture can have adverse effects on human health and the environment.